Moving From the UK to Lithuania

 Currency: Euro (€)

 Thinking of leaving Britain for good and moving to Lithuania?
 We don’t blame you!
-A not so popular relocation destination among Brits, this green and beautiful EU country can be a great place for you to live, work, study, or even retire.
-Lithuania is the biggest of the three Baltic states that boasts a rich culture and gorgeous landscapes.
-You’ll also be surprised to hear that summers can be quite hot, whereas winters, of course, are on the cold side.
-Interestingly, there’s been a misconception that Lithuanians are quite a reserved nation and this can be partially true if you’ve just met the person.
+This green and beautiful EU country can be a great place to live, work, study, or even retire.
+The biggest of the three Baltic states, Lithuania boasts a rich culture and gorgeous landscapes.
+Summers can be quite hot, whereas winters are on the cold side.
+Interestingly, there’s been a misconception that Lithuanians are quite a reserved nation, and this can be partially true if you’ve just met the person.
 But once you get to know your new acquaintance, they quickly warm up and can become your best friend for life.

-Right then, read on if you’re serious about moving from the UK to Lithuania, as this post will help you get a good idea of where best to settle in the country, what work opportunities it has to offer, or what’s the education system like if you’re relocating, say, with your family and kids.
+So, if you are considering moving to Lithuania from the UK, this post will help you get an idea of where best to settle in the country, what work opportunities it has to offer, quality of life and more.

 Where to live in Lithuania

-Lithuania has several big towns, which are home to a number of expats.
-If you intend to move there to live and work you better avoid small villages and towns.
-The chances of you finding employment are slimmer in such.
+There are several big towns in the country which are home to a number of expats.
+However, if you consider moving to Lithuania from the UK to live and work you better avoid small villages and towns.
+The chances of you finding employment are slimmer.
 The same goes if you have children, or you are a young person, who wants to continue their education in the country.
-Consider your goals before you choose where to live.
-Now, let’s start with the capital of Lithuania.
+Therefore, it is important to consider your goals before you choose where to live.

 Vilnius

 Vilnius has just over half a million people from different ethnic and cultural backgrounds.
 Besides Lithuanians, there are also, historically, Russians, Poles (the largest minority group), Ukrainians, Tatars, Germans, Jews and more.
-Furthermore, this is where you’ll find the most Brits and other Europeans, who have relocated there temporarily or permanently in recent years.
-The city strikes with its massive number of green areas and parks with numerous tree species, which in effect occupy more than half of the city’s territory.
+Furthermore, this is where you’ll find most Brits and other Europeans who have relocated to Lithuania temporarily or permanently in recent years.
+The city strikes with its massive number of green areas and parks with numerous tree species, which occupy more than half of its territory.
 You will also find examples of beautiful architecture in the old town, where you can enjoy cultural events, visit places of recreation and dive into some sightseeing of popular historical sites.

 Home to many reputable universities, Vilnius naturally attracts young people, too.
 Furthermore, many foreign IT and fintech companies have opened offices in the capital, which without a doubt provide English-speaking job seekers with different employment opportunities.